Logic and folklore explain enigmatic landscape features and suggest an origin for 'the Stations of the Cross'. Wed 15 June 2022

 'Masseira' means 'trough' or 'manger'.

-'Mouras' are supernatural females somewhat like northern Europe's witches though with a distinct 'local manageress' role.
+'Mouras' are supernatural females somewhat like northern Europe's witches though with more of a 'local manageress' role.
 They may be the same entities as Celtic 'Morrigans'.
 They are everywhere in northern Portugal's folklore.

 Southern Europe's artisans still use masseira: